DTegano/NHL-Prediction-using-Machine-Learning/README.md

 <b> Corsi </b>

 Next, I'll do the same commands as I did with the goal variables but with Corsi now.
-Looking ahead at correlations for the Result variable, you'll understand why this variable was chosen to be looked at.
+Looking ahead at correlations for the Result variable, you'll understand later on why this variable was chosen to be looked at.

 ```
 hist(Home_Corsi)